 3.EXPLORING RICHNESS OF WILDLIFE DIVERSITY IN INDIA

 This rich biodiversity is largely due to the country's diverse climatic conditions.
 India boasts around 91,036 species of fauna, with insects alone comprising 30,375 of these species.
-India's rivers and lakes are habitats for crocodiles and gharials, while the saltwater crocodiles thrive along the eastern coast and in the Andaman and Nicobar Islands.
+India's rivers and lakes are habitats for crocodiles and gharials, while saltwater crocodiles thrive along the eastern coast and in the Andaman and Nicobar Islands.
 The Great Himalayan Range presents a distinct wildlife ecosystem, with species such as tapirs, markhor, ibex, shrews, and various wild sheep and goats.
 The higher altitudes are known for housing elusive creatures like the snow leopard and the red panda, further showcasing India's remarkable biodiversity.

 4. SIGNIFICANT WILDLIFE REGIONS IN INDIA

 The Himalayas, which include Mount Everest, the world's highest peak, stretch across northern Pakistan, Nepal, Bhutan, and India.
 This temperate zone is characterized by alpine meadows and coniferous forests, home to rare and economically valuable plants such as jute, citrus, and sugarcane.
 The region also hosts several threatened species, including the snow leopard.
 The Indo-Burma region, the largest of all biodiversity hotspots, spans northeastern India, Bangladesh, and parts of Southeast Asia.
 The region’s ecosystems include evergreen forests, mixed deciduous forests, and semi-evergreen forests, supporting a diverse range of canopy tree species.
 The Western Ghats, extending from Kerala to Gujarat, is globally recognized for its biodiversity.
 This region’s ecosystems range from wet to dry, playing a critical role in regulating monsoon patterns.
-The However, the region faces significant threats from industrial forestry and international wildlife trade, with species like tigers, monkeys, and turtles being exploited for food and traditional medicines.
+However, the region faces significant threats from industrial forestry and international wildlife trade, with species like tigers, monkeys, and turtles being exploited for food and traditional medicines.

 5.BIODIVERSITY HOTSPOTS OF HERITAGE VALUE IN INDIA

 Biodiversity Heritage Sites, recognized under “Section 37 of the Biological Diversity Act, 2002”, are areas of significant ecological importance that contribute to the conservation of both wild and domesticated species.
 They may also hold cultural, ethical, or aesthetic value, contributing to the preservation of cultural diversity, sometimes in areas with long human association.
 According to the National Biodiversity Authority, India is home to 45 Biodiversity Heritage Sites, which provide important economic, tourism, and social benefits.
 Additionally, India has 42 World Heritage Sites, recognized under the 1972 World Heritage Convention, which are classified into cultural, natural, and mixed categories.
-These sites aim to fulfillthe "Five Cs" objectives: Credibility, Conservation, Capacity-Building, Communication, and Communities.
+These sites aim to fulfil the "Five Cs" objectives: Credibility, Conservation, Capacity-Building, Communication, and Communities.
 World Heritage Sites are crucial in promoting conservation efforts while balancing human interaction with nature.
 Global biodiversity, which refers to the variety of life on Earth, is a measure of the planet's ecological richness.
 While more than 99 percent of all species that ever existed are now extinct, current estimates suggest there are between 2 million and 1 trillion species on Earth, with most estimates pointing to around 11 million.
 Biodiversity hotspots—regions with exceptionally high levels of endemic plant and animal species—are critical to global conservation efforts.
 Although these areas make up only 2.5 percent of Earth's land surface, they support over half of the world’s plant species.
 Notable biodiversity hotspots include Madagascar, the Brazilian rainforests, the Himalayas, and the Horn of Africa.
 These regions are of immense ecological and economic importance, providing essential protection to the species that inhabit them.
 As of July 2024, there are 1,223 World Heritage Sites across 168 countries, categorized into cultural, natural, and mixed sites.
 The 1972 World Heritage Convention plays a vital role in preserving these sites and maintaining the balance between human interaction and the natural world.

 6.LEGISLATIONGOVERNING BIOLOGICAL DIVERSITY AND IPR IN INDIA